lsst-dm/dmtn-056/index.rst

 .. py:class:: ButlerConfiguration

-    .. py:attribute:: inputCollections
+    .. py:attribute:: inputCollection

-        An ordered list of :ref:`CollectionTags <CollectionTag>` to use for input (first :ref:`Dataset` found is used).
+        The :ref:`CollectionTag` of the input collection.

-    .. py:attribute:: outputCollections
+    .. py:attribute:: outputCollection

-        A list of :ref:`CollectionTags <CollectionTag>` to use for output (the same output goes to all :ref:`collections <Collection>`).
+        The :ref:`CollectionTag` of the output collection.

 .. _Butler: